 A list of items with the Knowne World Courtesan hart (badge/symbol) on them, and some things just for fun.

-Here is a list that I’m continually adding to of items and supplies for the Roman persona.
+A list I’m continually adding to for the Roman persona.

 Berg, R., & Neudecker, R. (2018).
 THE ROMAN COURTESAN: ARCHEOLOGICAL REFLECTIONS OF A LITERARY TOPOS (Vol. 46).
 Acta Instituti Romani Finlandiae. https://www.irfrome.org

 *Be aware that the exact meaning of some Latin words can be problematic at times.
 Transliteration can be difficult especially when the names of colors and garments were sometimes used to describe a position, job, social status/class, etc. Please derive and revise your conclusions with as much evidence as possible.

 It’s probably not what you think… Well, if you think it’s about an independent group of living history re-enactors portraying, studying, and educating others about pre-17th century sex-workers, then you’d be right.
 The Knowne World Courtesans (KWC) is one of the many diverse groups in the Society of Creative Anachronisms.
 An inclusive group, consisting of all genders, who portray a sex-worker persona, and of course their supporters.
 The KWC also stands against whorephobia, slut-shamming, bigotry, racism, sexism, transphobia, homophobia, and all other forms of prejudice.
 Members of the KWC do not have sex for money or trade under any circumstances.